genevate/style_guides/business/leadership.md

 0. Allow teammates to gain/achieve mastery.
 0. Empower teammates with a sense of purpose/drive.
 0. Protect teammates from daily distractions and interruptions.
-0. Identify weaknesses and focus on turning them into strengths.
+0. Identify weaknesses and focus on turning them into strengths but also build upon existing strengths.
 0. Be human.
 Always strive to make a connection with each and every one of your teammates so that you can understand who they are, what drives them, and how best to help them grow.
 0. Be honest: